 When picturing seizures in older dogs, many dog parents imagine spastic, erratic movements and paddling of the limbs–However, not all seizures are this violent.

-Some seizures are more mild and won’t affect your dog’s entire body, while others can completely (but temporarily) debilitate your dog.
+Some seizures are milder and won’t affect your dog’s entire body, while others can completely (but temporarily) debilitate your dog.

 Seizures can sometimes manifest as odd or “strange behaviors” like staring off into space or biting at the air.
 Other times, there will seem to be no explanation for when a dog will fall over, lose consciousness, paddle its legs, twitch, vocalize, salivate, urinate, defecate, and arch its back.